Fr3ki/Unix-Utils/README.md

 Thank you for using, and please leave any suggestions or feedback in a github comment or on my website [COMMING SOON]

-Also consider donating crypto to keep my completely free and open source software maintained.
-It's by no means required but greatly appreciated and helps out a lot, thank you.
+If you would like to support me and my work, which will always be free and open source, check the finance.yml, never required, but always appreciated!